rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 :::

-10. Install the chart and confirm that the daemonset `aws-cloud-controller-manager` is running.
+10. Install the chart and confirm that the Daemonset `aws-cloud-controller-manager` is running.
 Verify `aws-cloud-controller-manager` pods are running in target namespace (`kube-system` unless modified in step 6).

 ### Migrating to the Out-of-Tree AWS Cloud Provider